The largest airborne assault the world has ever seen collides with the bloody realities on the ground.

 Then, like something out of a bad sketch, the Brits stopped to brew tea.

 Cook’s soldiers were incensed, and accused Carrington’s men of cowardice and abandoning the trapped 1st Airborne Division to fend for themselves in Arnhem.

 Of Cook’s paratroopers, historian Antony Beevor writes, “they naturally believed that the only reason for their semi-suicidal crossing of the Waal in full daylight was because every hour counted if XXX Corps was to save the 1st Airborne at Arnhem.
 Otherwise, the attack could have waited until after dark.”

-Seventy-five years later, that anger still resonates.
+Seventy-five year later, that anger still resonated.